WhiteLotus: Walking Through a UEFI Bootkit

 );

-This part exists because VBS changes the trust boundaries around code integrity.
-If the system boots with VBS-based protections active, the old “patch the kernel memory and continue” model becomes much less reliable.
-So before trying to bend Code Integrity, WhiteLotus also tries to make the boot environment less hostile to that research path.
+VBS changes the trust boundaries around Code Integrity.
+If the system boots with VBS-based protections active, the “patch the kernel in memory and continue” model becomes unreliable.
+So WhiteLotus tries to shape the environment before trying to bend it.

 Touching ntoskrnl.exe Before It Wakes Up